What is Management?

 We understand and we empathize with your dilemma.
 We also recognize the importance of continuous learning as a fundamental necessity to improve your skills as an engineering, project, or product manager.
 Online learning offers a simple option to study, learn, and earn continuing education credits (CEUs) and PDHs.
 Most courses are just one hour in length and allow you to print a completion certificate as proof to validate your continuing education to a credentialing body like ASEM (American Society of Engineering Managers), PMI® (Project Management Institute), or PDMA (Product Development and Management Association).

 All courses come with a practice test accessible as many times as you need and a final test to demonstrate mastery of fundamental and new management skills.

-To find out how easy it is to earn PDHs at Simple-PDH, please take an introductory course for FREE!
-Learn more about NPDP certification by clicking here to register.
-Or click on Registration in the upper right corner at www.Simple-PDH.com, then enroll in the NPDP Certification course (see Courses at the top menu).
+To find out how easy it is to study, learn, and earn PDHs at Simple-PDH, please take an introductory course for FREE!
+Learn more about NPDP certification by clicking here to register at no cost.
+Or click on Registration in the upper right corner at www.Simple-PDH.com, then enroll in the NPDP Certification course (see Courses in the top menu).

-If you have questions about upcoming PDH course, please contact us at firstname.lastname@example.org or by phone at 281-280-8717.
+New courses are being added for PEM, PMP, and NPDP professional development every month, so check back often!
+If you have questions about existing or upcoming PDH courses, please contact us at firstname.lastname@example.org or by phone at 281-280-8717.

 Study.
 Learn.
 Earn.
 Simple.